H-M-H/Weylus/Readme.md

 uinput Linux kernel module which supports creating a wide range of input devices including mouse, stylus and touch input devices.

-### Screen mirroring & window captures
+### Screen mirroring & window capturing
-Either the generic backend is used which is less efficient or on Linux xlib is used to connect to the X-server and do the necessary work of getting window information and capturing the window/screen to make things fast the "MIT-SHM - The MIT Shared Memory Extension" is used to create shared memory images using `XShmCreateImage`.
+Either the generic backend is used which is less efficient and only captures the whole screen or on Linux xlib is used to connect to the X-server and do the necessary work of getting window information and capturing the window/screen.
+To make things fast the "MIT-SHM - The MIT Shared Memory Extension" is used to create shared memory images using `XShmCreateImage`.
 The images captured are then encoded to the PNG format using the library mtpng for greater speed.
 Finally the PNG binary data are encoded to base64 and send back to the connected browser, which then loads them to an image tag and draws them to a canvas element.
 The latencies and loads on my machine are reasonable but I am open to improvements here.